vakodrazan/WKP10/readme.md

 ## Student Report

 -   What was the main challenge that you had to face during the project?

+### The main challenge I faced

+ - All of the things that we need to do in this project are challenge.
+ - I found this WKP10 the the biggest challenge from what we have done evry weekend.
+ - I could get anything work, neither edit button nor delete button.

 -   Did you use Promise callbacks?
 Or Async Await?

 Good luck everybody 🐻